- miraDry® - A Lasting Solution for Excessive Underarm Sweat

 The miraDry® procedure is quick, non-invasive and provides a lasting solution for excessive underarm sweat.
 The handpiece from the miraDry® System, when placed on the underarm, delivers precisely controlled energy to the region where the sweat glands reside and eliminates sweat glands non-invasively.
 The sweat glands don’t grow back once eliminated, resulting in a dramatic and lasting reduction of underarm sweat.

 What is the procedure like?

 The procedure involves no surgical incisions or cuts.
 The clinician customizes treatment for each underarm area with multiple placements of the miraDry® handpiece.
 Local anesthesia is administered to the underarms prior to the procedure to maintain comfort.
-Your office visit appointment will generally last about an hour.
+Your office visit appointment will generally last an hour to an hour and a half.
 With our latest techniques often only one procedure is needed.

 What happens after the procedure?

 There is minimal to no downtime following the procedure.
 Your doctor will likely recommend a mild over-the-counter pain medication and use of ice packs for a few days.
 You should be able to return to normal activities or work right after the procedure, and you can typically resume exercise within several days.
 Some localized soreness or swelling is normal, and typically clears within a few weeks.
 Some patients have short-term altered sensation in the skin of their underarms or upper arms, which gradually disappears.

 What results can I expect?